 Students may not apply to study abroad/away programs while suspended from Duke.

 Trinity College international students may receive a total of two "regular" transfer credits (not "study abroad/away" transfer credit) for study in their home country.
 Pratt international students may receive a total of four transfer course credits.
 Both Trinity and Pratt international students must request a personal leave of absence from their academic dean if they plan to study in their home country during the academic year.

-All Duke students studying abroad/away and all non-Duke students studying abroad/away with Duke University, along with their parents or legal guardians, are required to sign a Statement of Authorization and Consent prior to departure.
-Duke students studying abroad/away must submit the Form A - Statement of Authorization and Consent in the semester prior to departure.
+All Duke students studying abroad/away and all non-Duke students studying abroad/away with Duke University, along with their parents or legal guardians, are required to sign a Participation Agreement prior to departure.
+Duke students studying abroad/away must submit the Form A - Participation Agreement in the semester prior to departure.
 Non-Duke students studying on Duke-administered programs will receive instructions regarding the form at the time of acceptance.
 The signed form must be submitted by the date indicated in the acceptance letter.
 Parents may submit their signatures by fax for deadline purposes, but the original signature should be forwarded immediately to the GEO, where it will remain on file.

 Duke students wishing to study abroad/away for credit must complete final global education forms prior to departure, according to deadlines established by the GEO.
 Students who fail to submit a properly completed forms by the published deadlines may not be placed on Study Away Agreement with the university and may not be allowed to study on a global education program.
 Submission of the forms is considered to be incomplete until Form C ("Final Request for Study Abroad Status at Duke") is received by the GEO.